vac-architector/vac-agi/README.md

 ## 🧠 What is VAC / ADAM?

 **VAC (ViktorADAM Core)** is a prototype Artificial General Intelligence (AGI) kernel developed by Victor Kuznetsov in Columbus, OH, USA.
-It simulates human-like cognition by integrating memory, reasoning, emotion, reflection, and ethical self-regulation into a modular, offline-capable system.
-VAC is an **engine of cognition**, capable of parsing complex queries, evaluating goal feasibility, learning from failures, and autonomously generating new goals.
+It simulates human-like cognition by integrating memory, reasoning, emotion, reflection, and ethical self-regulation into a unified artificial mind framework.

 ## 🧬 Key Components